zuhlke/ah-poc-xapi/README.md

 There is a pact test, `ReactivePapiServicePact`.
 The pact guidelines suggest writing your pact test as a test against your interface for interacting with the provider.
-Therefore this test is effectively a component test against the `ReactivePapiService` and `ReactiveRestClient`.
+Therefore this test is effectively a component test against the `ReactivePapiService` and `WebfluxRestClient`.

-- Perhaps it should just be a unit test against the `ReactiveRestClient`.
+- Perhaps it should just be a unit test against the `WebfluxRestClient`.

 When you run the pact test, a pact file is created in `target/pacts/` with the naming convention `<consumer_name>-<provider_name>.json`.
 The names of the consumer and provider are given in the test as overriden functions against the pact testing framework's API.
 I have